openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

       d.foo() // `Derived.foo is called` to be printed

-As illustrated by the following examples, a *function with receiver* can be defined in a compilation unit other than one that defines a receiver type:
+As illustrated by the following examples, a *function with receiver* can be defined in a compilation unit other than the one that defines the receiver type:

 .. code-block:: typescript
    :linenos: